skienzmatishun/rippreport/content/p/guilty-audiobook/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County officials framed Murray Lawrence Jr. for a capital murder he did not commit and buried the truth for twenty years.
+Uncovered transcripts and suppressed coroner reports prove power-hungry prosecutors lied to secure a guilty verdict.
+Listen to the public record now to discover the heartbreaking human cost of a justice system that sacrifices innocent lives for political wins.
 ---
 It is a story that is hard to believe and you need to listen carefully before you vote.